NFL head-coaching carousel: Who's fired, who's hired, more

 - Robbins:?
 Jets players pleased with stability that Bowles' extension brings

-Tampa Bay BuccaneersThe Bucs will retain coach Dirk Koetter, a source confirmed to ESPN, despite a disappointing season that started with high expectations.
+Tampa Bay BuccaneersThe Bucs will retain coach Dirk Koetter?despite a disappointing season that started with high expectations.

 - News:?
 Koetter says he's grateful ownership retained him